Drinking water quality · 2024

 +What is the worst contaminant in High Point, NC tap water?

-The contaminant with the highest measured value relative to its federal limit in the 2024 report is Fluoride, at 1320.0× the federal threshold.
-It belongs to the inorganic chemicals family of contaminants.
+The contaminant with the highest measured value relative to its federal limit in the 2024 report is PFOS, at 2.3× the federal threshold.
+It belongs to the pfas ("forever chemicals") family of contaminants.

 +Where does the data on this page come from?